Documentation

 Simulators

-Polypane simulates different types of impairments, permanent or situational, that lets you test your pages in different scenarios
+Polypane simulates different types of impairments, permanent or situational, that lets you test your pages in different scenarios.

 We simulate all 8 types of color blindness.
 Together they affect roughly 1 in 12 men (8%) and one in 200 women in the world.
-The simulators ending in "omaly" are a rough indicators.
-People diagnosed with *omaly see on a range between regular vision, and the one ending in *opia.
-Our *omaly simulator sit roughly in the middle, so be aware of that.

 For more info about the color blindness simulators, read our article Developing for color blindness with Polypane.